Urdu ghazal: Craft Characteristics of an Urdu Ghazal

-Urdu poetry is one of the oldest and most diverse forms of poetry in the world.
-It has a rich history and tradition and has been enjoyed by people of all cultures for centuries.
-Today, Urdu poetry is still very popular, and there are many Urdu poets who are celebrated for their beautiful work.
-If you're interested in exploring this fascinating form of poetry, we encourage you to check out some of the resources listed in this article.
-Thank you for reading!

 She'r

 A ghazal is composed of five or more ashaar (singular she'r), which are complete texts even when pulled from the rest of the ghazal.
 In the vast majority of ghazals, there is not logical connection or flow between ashaar in terms of content or theme.

 They are often described as couplets by Western audiences and critics, yet using the word "couplet" to describe a she'r is not entirely accurate, as ghazals do not have the rhyme scheme of couplets, nor are they a Western poetic form.

 A she'r will often contains what Agha Shahid Ali described as "voltas" or "turns" from the first misra (line) to the second, where the intention of the poet is to surprise the reader or invert expectations.

 The matla is the first she'r of a ghazal.
 In this she'r, the poet established the radif, qaafiya, and beher (meter) that the rest of the ghazal will follow.

 The maqta is the final she'r of a ghazal, where the poet will often include their Takhallus.
 These ashaar tend to be more personal by the poet referring to themselves, diverting from the ghazal's universal and self-transcendent qualities.